-- ensure the Government’s commitment to increase public and private investment in science and R+D from the current 1.6% of GDP to 2.4% by 2017 and, thereafter, to 3.0% is realised through annual real terms increases to the science budget and active measures to lever matching increases by the private sector.
+- ensure the commitment to increase public and private investment in science and R+D from 1.6% of GDP to 2.4% by 2017 and, thereafter, to 3.0%, is realised through annual real terms increases to the science budget and active measures to lever greater investment by the private sector.

 Education for Science

-- support the appointment of science champions in schools and make a sustained effort to raise the number of school students (especially girls) studying maths and science;
+- support the appointment of science champions in schools, increase the school time for science learning and make a sustained effort to raise the number of school students (especially girls) studying maths and science;

-- strengthening science and engineering related careers support in schools;
+- strengthen science and engineering related careers support in schools;

 - ensure that students are not deterred by additional costs from studying science or engineering at postgraduate level.

 - ensure that a high priority is given to preserving and building on the UK’s involvement in EU research activities and funding;